 Christmas is an excellent time to visit Disneyland Paris and Walt Disney Studios Park for a flurry of additional seasonal entertainment, and for the beautiful decorations all around the park.
 Plus, you cannot beat the feel of the City of Paris during the holiday months.

-For everything else on the horizon at Disneyland Paris and Walt Disney Studios Park, consult our Guide to What’s New & Next at Disneyland Paris.
-That covers all of the projects and seasonal events slated for the parks and hotels, when you can expect new attractions to debut, resort closures, and refurbishments.
+For everything else on the horizon at Disneyland Paris and Walt Disney Studios Park, consult our Guide to What’s New & Next in 2023 & 2024 at Disneyland Paris.
+That covers all of the projects slated for the parks and hotels, when you can expect new attractions to debut, resort closures, and refurbishments.

 The bulk of the expansion will culminate ahead of the Paris 2024 Summer Olympics, making Spring 2024 will probably be the “best” time to go.
 All of this expansion will be finished and you’ll beat the Olympics crowds.
-However, most of you reading this today aren’t planning for a trip 5-6 years in the future.
-You’re more wondering whether you should visit France this year or in the next couple of years.
+However, most of you reading this today aren’t planning for a trip a couple of years in the future.
+You’re more wondering whether you should visit France this year or not.
 In which case, it doesn’t really make much of a difference.

 Of course, there’s a lot to France beyond Disneyland Paris and you should also plan your travel dates around when it’s best to visit other spots on your itinerary.
 The city of Paris is our second-favorite city in the world, and we highly recommend spending at least several days there.